Thuggonaut/42IC_Ring02_Fractol/README.md

 Now, for each point on the map (x, y), you apply linear interpolation to calculate the new coordinates (new_x, new_y) after scaling.

 Mapping each point from the original map to the new map while maintaining the aspect ratio.
 Essentially, you're stretching or compressing the map in both horizontal and vertical directions based on the scaling ratios

+# Linear interpolation and colour blending:

+Linear interpolation between two colors results in a blending of colors because it calculates intermediate colors by smoothly transitioning from one color to another.
+This process creates a gradient or transition effect, which visually appears as a blend of the two original colors.

+Here's a simple example to illustrate the concept of linear interpolation for blending colors:

+Suppose you have two colors, Color A and Color B, and you want to blend them together.
+You can do this using linear interpolation.
+Each color can be represented as a combination of its red (R), green (G), and blue (B) components, each ranging from 0 to 255 (or 0 to 1 in normalized form).
+Linear interpolation is performed independently for each of these color components (R, G, and B).

+Start with the two colors, Color A and Color B, and their respective RGB values.

+Calculate the intermediate color at a specific point between these two colors.
+For example, at the halfway point (t = 0.5) between Color A and Color B, the intermediate color's RGB components are calculated as follows:

+Red Component (R): Intermediate_R = (1 - t) * A_R + t * B_R
+Green Component (G): Intermediate_G = (1 - t) * A_G + t * B_G
+Blue Component (B): Intermediate_B = (1 - t) * A_B + t * B_B
+Here, t represents the position along the gradient, and it ranges from 0 to 1.
+When t is 0, the intermediate color is equal to Color A, and when t is 1, the intermediate color is equal to Color B.

+By varying the value of t between 0 and 1, you can calculate a range of intermediate colors that smoothly transition from Color A to Color B.

+The result is a series of colors that blend or transition from one to the other.
+When displayed in succession, it creates a visually appealing gradient or blending effect, which can be used for various purposes, such as shading, coloring, and creating smooth color transitions in graphics and visual applications.

+Example:

+Imagine you have two colors, Red and Blue, and you want to create a smooth color transition between them.
+Red is represented as (255, 0, 0) in RGB (where 255 is the maximum intensity for the red component), and Blue is (0, 0, 255).
+You want to create a gradient that goes from Red to Blue.

+Choose a specific point along the gradient.
+Let's say you want to find the color at the halfway point, t = 0.5.

+For the Red component (R), you calculate it as follows:

+Intermediate_R = (1 - t) * Red_R + t * Blue_R
+Intermediate_R = (1 - 0.5) * 255 + 0.5 * 0
+Intermediate_R = 0.5 * 255
+Intermediate_R = 127.5

+For the Green and Blue components (G and B), you do the same calculation.
+In this case, since we're at the halfway point, the Green and Blue components will also be 127.5.

+So, at t = 0.5, you get the color (127.5, 127.5, 127.5), which is a shade of gray.
+It's the halfway point between Red and Blue.

+By changing t from 0 to 1, you can find the colors at various points along the gradient.
+At t = 0, you get Red, and at t = 1, you get Blue.
+At all the points in between, you get different shades that smoothly transition from Red to Blue.

+Analogy:

+Think of this process as mixing two paint colors, Red and Blue, on a canvas.
+At t = 0, you have a canvas filled with pure Red.
+At t = 1, the canvas is covered with pure Blue.
+As you increase t from 0 to 1, you start adding Blue to the canvas while gradually reducing the amount of Red.
+This creates a smooth transition from Red to Blue.
+At t = 0.5, you've mixed an equal amount of Red and Blue, resulting in a shade of purple (in this case, gray in the RGB color model).